At a glance

 Image Marti, Flickr

-It needs to be said that all of the cats listed in this article are still capable of causing allergies to sufferers.
+All of the cats listed in this article are still capable of causing allergies to sufferers.
 The protein responsible for allergies is known as Fel D1 and is shed by the sebaceous glands and in the saliva and urine.
 Fel D1 is found on cat dander, which is minute particles of dead skin which your cat is continually shedding.
-Even cats with a small amount of fur or fuzz will shed skin particles and a small amount of fur although it is likely to be less than normal coated short and long-haired breeds of cat.
+Even cats with a small amount of fur or fuzz will drop skin particles and a small amount of fur although it is likely to be less than normal coated short and long-haired breeds of cat.

 Other rex breeds include the LaPerm, German Rex, and the Selkirk Rex.